wyne-ybanez/personal-portfolio-master/TESTING.md

 -   The Website was tested on Google Chrome and Safari browsers.
 -   The Website was viewed on the specified testing devices such as Desktop, Laptop, iPad, iPhone 5, SE 6, 7, 8 and iPhone X using Chrome Developer Tools.
+-   The Website was tested using the following physical devices: Macbook Pro Mid 2012, Macbook Air 2015, iPhone XR, 11, iPad, iPad pro.
 -   Links were tested repeatedly.
 -   Friends and family members were asked to review the website, its content and the user experience overall.
 -   Code Institute students were asked to review the website for any responsiveness insufficiencies and coding errors.